uw-dims/dims-tp/docs/source/appendices.rst

 The Create Issue screen displays, with the issue type already set to Test.
 Enter a summary for the test, and fill in choices in the testLevel, testClass, and qualificationMethod pick boxes.
 These are described in this Test Plan.
-You should also a the reference to the DIMS SR - these are referenced in Section 4 of this plan for each group of planned tests. typeOfData describes where the output data will be when you are done.
+Choose one item per pick box.
+You should also add the reference to the DIMS SR - these are referenced in Section 4 of this plan for each group of planned tests. typeOfData describes where the output data will be when you are done.
 You can add this later if you don't know it at this time.

+..  todo(lparsons): Update screen shot
 .. todo::

-    Will we have a dictionary of SR references to choose from?
-Can there be more than one entry for SR reference?
-(Right now the field is just a text field).
-    Also need direction on how to format typeOfData.
-If path is in the dims-tr, how is it referenced? $GIT/dims-tr/path/to/file?
-Are there other types other than file?
+    Need to update to screenshot only showing one selection per item

 ..